Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

-At the same time, consider the short travel times to skiing, incredible natural scenery, and a vibrant après-ski scene and it is easy to see why you need to experience skiing in Bend!
+Combined with tons of lodging options, short drive times to the slopes, incredible natural scenery, and a vibrant après-ski scene, it is easy to see why you should plan a ski trip to Bend!

-In addition, there are over a dozen snow parks near Bend that have groomed and ungroomed cross-country ski trails.
+There are over a dozen sno-parks near Bend that have groomed and ungroomed cross-country ski trails.

 Skiing Bend Oregon Map

 There are three ski resorts near Bend.
-These Bend Oregon ski areas offer a range of terrain for all skill levels and pursuits.
+These Bend Oregon ski areas offer a variety of terrain suitable for all skill levels and pursuits.

 1. Mountain Bachelor Ski Resort